Billardiera heterophylla

 Billardiera heterophylla (formerly Sollya heterophylla) is a species of flowering plant in the family Pittosporaceae, known by the common name bluebell creeper.
 It is native to Western Australia, but is grown as an ornamental plant in appropriate climates worldwide.
-It can sometimes be found growing in the wild as an introduced species or garden escapee, for example in other Australian states and in California, where it is popular in landscaping.
+It can sometimes be found growing in the wild as an introduced species or garden escapee, for example in other Australian states, in California, where it is popular in landscaping, and in Portugal, including Tapada de Monserrate, Sintra, and Madeira Island.
 It is sometimes considered a weed.

 Description

 It is a climbing shrub with vine-like branches that twine around other plants for support.
 The leaves are a glossy green on the upper surface, and 10–60 mm long, 2–22 mm wide.
 The inflorescence is a single hanging flower or a hanging group of up to five flowers.
 The flower has five petals up to 1 cm long which may be white to deep blue or pinkish in color.
 The fruit is a berry up to 3 cm long with pulpy flesh and many seeds.
 The purplish-green, cylindrical, sausage-shaped fruits (up to 20 mm in length) are initially densely hairy, but become smooth as they ripen.